Shifting Trends in Healthcare Payments: A Focus on Prospective Payment Integrity

 - Claims Digitization – Advancements in claims digitization and adjustment automation are being made to support payment integrity in core administrative processing systems (CAPS).
 Over 20% of all claims are submitted as physical copies and require high amounts of manual labor to process, drastically increasing costs, errors, and processing time, and leading to potential risks to an organization.

-- Transparency through Open APIs – Solutions designed for transparency can work to consolidate and coordinate sound, useful data through open APIs.
+- Transparency through Open APIs – Payment integrity solutions designed for transparency can work to consolidate and coordinate sound, useful data through open APIs.
 Centralizing data can help payers understand root issues, make informed business decisions, and effectively communicate with and educate their provider network.

 - Improving Coordination of Benefits (COB) – On average, it takes a plan nearly 5x times longer to settle a COB claim than a regular claim.
 Improving the coordination of benefits that apply to a person who is covered by more than one health plan has the potential for significant time savings for payer organizations.